ObiWanLansi/GitKeeper/README.md

 # Git Keeper

-GitKeeper is an small tool in .net core to create `.gitkeep` files in empty directory and remove `.gitkeep` files in directory with one ore more other files.
+GitKeeper is an small tool written in C# with `.net core 5` to create `.gitkeep` files in empty directory and remove `.gitkeep` files in directory with one ore more other files.

-Sometimes i create empty directories as reminder or because other tools need this directories.
+Sometimes i create empty directories as reminder (e.g. for namespaces) or because other third party tools need this empty directories.
 When i made lot's of changes in a directory structure or adding/removing files, and i want to commit my stuff, i running the GitKeeper again quickly.

 ## Add new .gitkeep files